digitalbricklayer/techteapotcom/src/content/posts/comparing-copilot-vs-google-gemini-pro-nagios/index.md

 ---
 title: "Comparing Microsoft Copilot vs Google Gemini Pro for installing Nagios using Ansible"
 date: 2024-03-07
-lead: "A comparison between Microsoft Copilot and Google Gemini Pro for installing Nagios using Ansible."
+lead: "A comparison between Microsoft Copilot and Google Gemini Pro for generating an Ansible playbook to install Nagios."
 thumbnail: "/images/copilot-vs-gemini-leader.jpg"
 tags: [Google Gemini, Microsoft Copilot, Nagios, Ansible]
 ---

 <!--more-->

 I've been tinkering with the current generation of AI for a while now.
 I am amazed by the image generation capabilities of Copilot.
-I've already used generative AI to suggest blog names for my hobby blog and to generate a logo for it is as well.
+I've already used generative AI to suggest blog names for my hobby blog and to generate a logo for it as well.

 This got me thinking.
 How good is generative AI at more IT related tasks and what would be a good test?